Module overview

 Syllabus

-You will be encouraged to take responsibility for selecting an appropriate critical method for the analysis of a specific text or texts.
-You will learn to analyse fiction, poetry, film, photography, and of course cultural criticism.
-In addition, the module will expose you to a range of texts in French, German, Spanish, and Portuguese, taught in English translation.
-You will be expected to read and cite texts in the particular language(s) you are studying in the original.
+This module will introduce you to a range of topics and approaches in cultural, literary and film studies.
+You will learn to analyse selected texts from a range of fiction, poetry, film, digital media, photography, and of course cultural criticism.
+In addition, the module will expose you to a range of texts in French, German, Spanish, and Portuguese, taught in English translation, as well as material in English.

 Learning and Teaching